basho/cuttlefish/README.md

 ## So where's app.config?

-Well, there's a couple.
-The default `app.config` currently shipped with Riak will be hidden away somewhere Riak knows about.
-It will contain the default settings.
-The `riak.conf` file is currently parsed and overlaid on top of this config file.
+The `riak.conf` file should replace the default `app.config` that currently ships with Riak, and will essentially parse into the .config syntax.

-But right now we only map a few values, and some might be too complexly nested to hit in the first phase of this.
-This is why we are planning on adding the ability to place an `advanced.config` next to the `riak.conf` file in $platform_dependent_config_dir, which will allow you to override the default `default.config` that ships with Riak, but just the places you need to.
+Currently, we only map a few values, and some might be too complexly nested to hit in the first phase of this project.
+This is why we are planning on adding the ability to place an `advanced.config` next to the `riak.conf` file in $platform_dependent_config_dir, which will allow you to turn more advanced knobs without writing an entire `app.config`.
 I think that multibackend configuration is going to be the poster child for this advanced configuration file, but the introdcution of `@translations` might be able to handle this.

-So, these three files are essentially merged into a `generated.config` by a little vm before Riak starts.
+These files are essentially merged into a `generated.config` by a little vm before Riak starts.
 Then the Riak erlang vm will start up using the generated app.config

 We'll also eventually be able to source `vm.args` from the `riak.conf` also, but baby steps.

+### Next Steps
+* I have removed mention of **default.config** from this readme.
+Hopefully, you're asking right now "What's that?".
+I need to remove that from the implementation.
+* Model the entire riak 1.4 standard app.config in `riak.conf`

 ### P.S.
 Names are placeholders.
 I don't intend to ship bjorn_schema:tyktorp/3; however, it wouldn't be the worst thing ;)